hellenshengfy/hellenshengfy.github.io/content/en/notes/_index.md

 {{< column >}}

 I really like the edX course [Anth 207x: Introduction to Human Evolution](https://learning.edx.org/course/course-v1:WellesleyX+ANTH207x_2+2T2015/home) lectured by Professor Adam Van Arsdale of Wellesley College and find osteology and anatomy extremely interesting.
-So I write a series of blogs based on my notes of the course and here is the blog that wraps everything up {{<end>}}
+So I write a series of blogs based on my notes of the course and here is the blog that wraps everything up. {{<end>}}

  - [PDF: Ape and Human Anatomy](https://hellenshengfy.github.io/en/2023/05/10/anatomy/)